Girlfriend Of Alleged Party Bus Shooter Also Arrested

 — Register Star (@rrstar) April 8, 2018

-Police allege that after King fled the scene, Kizart drove him around in and outside Winnebago County during the almost five days before the couple surrendered.
+Police allege that after King fled the scene, Kizart drove him around in and outside Winnebago County for approximately five days before the couple surrendered.
 According to a criminal complaint, investigators claim that Kizart knew King was involved in the shooting but chose not to call police.

 King is charged with counts of first-degree murder and faces life behind bars if convicted.
 In Illinois, aiding a fugitive is a Class 4 felony, punishable by one to three years in prison and fines of up to $25,000.

 King is being held without bail.
 Kizart’s bond is currently set at $1 million.
-They are both due in court Thursday.
+They are both due to appear in court on Thursday.
 Authorities reported Thursday morning that because it is a high-profile case, police dogs and extra sheriff’s deputies will be in the courtroom for both hearings.

-The No. 6 most-dangerous city in the United States, Rockford has seen two prior shootings involving more than one victim in recent months.
+The sixth most dangerous city in the United States, Rockford has seen two prior shootings involving more than one victim in recent months.
 In February, a man killed his estranged wife and her boyfriend on the city’s southwest side.
-In March just outside the city limits, nationally known college professor Peter Ruckman and his two sons were found dead in their home.
+In March, just outside the city limits, nationally known college professor Peter Ruckman and his two sons were found dead in their home.

 There were 18 killings in Rockford in 2017, eight less than 2016’s total.
 With a city population of around 150,000, Rockford is about 90 miles from downtown Chicago.